Signature delves into the secretive world of exclusive private clubs and shares which memberships you should have.

 Core describes itself as an “anticlub”.
 There’s no dress code, mobile phones are permitted and members are invited to conduct the “business of life”.
 Located in midtown Manhattan, you’re likely to run into the likes of Starbucks CEO Howard Schultz or perhaps Bill Clinton.
-Once you cover the US$50,000 joining fee and US$15,000 annual fee thereafter, you’ll need to be recommended by a current member.
+Once you cover the US$50,000 joining fee and US$15,000 annual fee thereafter, you’ll still need to be recommended by a current member.
 And then there’s the matter of finding the place.
 Patrons access the foyer via a secret entrance tucked into the side of a building.
 After navigating these obstacles, however, expect carefully curated cultural experiences ranging from private concerts to conversations with global leaders.

-There’s no choice to be made between business and pleasure at Dubai’s invitation-only Capital Club, where “your office away from your office” is complemented by the highest level of comfort and cuisine, and unmatched personal service.
-Whether in one of the elegantly furnished meeting rooms or on a fourth-floor terrace with views of the Burj Khalifa and the International Financial Centre, this is the place for closing multi-million-dollar deals.
+There’s no choice to be made between business and pleasure at Dubai’s invitation-only Capital Club.
+Here “your office away from your office” is complemented by the highest level of comfort and cuisine.
+And unmatched personal service.
+Whether in one of the elegantly furnished meeting rooms or on a fourth-floor terrace with views of the Burj Khalifa and the International Financial Centre, it’s the place for closing multi-million-dollar deals.
 After being approved by the Membership Committee, a rumoured US$15,000 joining fee will get you through the door and buy you access to social events.
 These include lectures by prominent speakers from the upper echelons of business, finance and politics.

 Yacht Club de Monaco, Monaco

 For over 700 years, the sea has been a defining influence in the Principality of Monaco.
 Serving as the foundation of the city-state’s economy and its favourite leisure pursuits.
 Founded in 1953 by Prince Rainier III, the club’s exclusive membership endeavours to balance maritime heritage and progressive values with environmental preservation.
 Prospective members need two sponsors and approval by club president HSH Prince Albert II.
-The clubhouse, designed by Lord Norman Foster, overlooks YCM’s dedicated marina and features a nautical-themed library, restaurant, outdoor swimming pool, gym, meeting spaces and a ballroom.
+The clubhouse, designed by Lord Norman Foster, overlooks YCM’s dedicated marina.
+It features a nautical-themed library, restaurant, outdoor swimming pool, gym, meeting spaces and a ballroom.

 The Battery, San Francisco, United States of America